 For an adult, the maximum dose of acetaminophen per day is 4 grams to prevent the complication of liver damage.
 Many cold medications contain acetaminophen as one of several other ingredients and it is important to read the labels carefully to prevent overdose.
 Because of the possibility of liver toxicity, acetaminophen should be avoided in patients with liver diseases such ascirrhosis and hepatitis.

 Nonsteroidal Antiinflammatory Drugs (NSAIDs)

 Naproxen (for example, Naprosyn, Anaprox, and Aleve) is another NSAID available over-the-counter.
-The benefit of OTC naproxen is that they are longer lasting than ibuprofen and only need ot be taken twice a day instead of every 4 hours.
+The benefit of OTC naproxen is that it is longer lasting than ibuprofen and only needs to be taken twice a day instead of every 4 hours.

 NSAIDs should not be taken by individuals with kidney disease, or those who have a history of bleeding from the stomach and bowels because NSAIDS are removed from the body by the kidneys and may increase bleeding in the stomach or bowels.
 These medications are relatively contraindicated in individuals taking blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), and prasugrel (Effient) because the NSAIDS may increase the chance of inappropriate bleeding.

 Salicylic acid or aspirin is a well known medication that has been recommended for generations as a treatment pain, inflammation, and fever.
 It is also a first line treatment in the prevention ofheart attack and stroke because of its anti-blood clotting properties by making platelets in the bloodstream less sticky.